 - Red onion: Don't fear the red onion, I'll teach you a trick to mellow the sharpness.

-- Greek oregano: Yes, please use Greek oregano to give the salad dressing the best flavor possible.
+- Extra virgin olive oil, red wine vinegar, Greek oregano, kosher salt and freshly ground black pepper: Yes, please use Greek oregano to give the salad dressing the best flavor possible.
 It's so good and it does have its own unique taste!
+Don't overdo the salt in the dressing, the feta cheese will take care of most of the saltiness.

-How to make a Greek salad
+How to make a Greek salad without lettuce

 Step 1: Slice the onion and soak in water